 Vehicle Issue-Agent Brown is stated that she is currently limited in being able to visit sites due to a lack of appropriate vehicle.

-Trail behind 30 Milton Street-Commissioner Kayserman and Agent Brown had been over to see it Vegetation had been cleared but Agent Brown felt that additional trail work was still required.
+Trail behind 30 Milton Street-Commissioner Kayserman and Agent Brown had been over to see it.
+Vegetation had been cleared but Agent Brown felt that additional trail work was still required.
 She has provided the applicant a DCR guidance document on trail construction.

-Agent Brown addressed Felix Sanchez who joined the meeting at the end of the Agents report.
-Commissioner Kayserman stated that anything received today would need to appear on the agenda for November 5th so that the project would not be discussed.
+Agent Brown addressed Felix Sanchez who joined the meeting at the end of the Agent’s Report.
+Commissioner Kayserman stated that any documents received today would need to appear on the agenda for November 5th so the project could not be discussed tonight.
 He said he was unaware that new documents needed to be submitted.

 Commissioner Kayserman made a motion to adjourn.
 Commissioner Holmes seconded.
-A roll call vote was taken: Kayserman, Radner, Foulds, Holmes, and Garlick, Folds all were in favor.
+A roll call vote was taken: Kayserman, Radner, Foulds, Holmes, and Garlick, All were in favor.

 Respectfully submitted,